Harmi-21/WDF/README.md

 # WDF
-hey my name is hrm
+Hey my name is hrm.
 <br>
-how are you?
+How are you?